 6. Include an international prefix in your contact number.

 If you work with people around the world, don’t forget the prefix for your country’s code when you list your contact phone number.
 Many people overlook this if they aren't used to dialing international prefixes themselves, but it's really helpful for your international colleagues and clients to have it right on there.
 Here's a list of country codes if you don't know yours.

-Here's an example from Kit Smith of Brandwatch, a company that has offices in both the United States and Europe and works with international clients.
+Here's an example from Kit Smith, formerly of Brandwatch, a company that has offices in both the United States and Europe and works with international clients.
 Having the U.S.'s country code on their helps make it easier for folks in other countries to reach him by phone.

 7. Make your design mobile-friendly.